 The Tribunal decided that the appropriate course was to strike out the charge.
 See full decision:

 SWDT decision Sioeli Vaiangina

-The SWDT considered a charge by the SWRB’s Professional Conduct Committee (PCC) against Mr Sioeli Vaiangina, registered social worker of Auckland.
+The Tribunal considered a charge against Sioeli Vaiangina, registered social worker of Auckland.
 The social worker was charged with not disclosing the police investigation regarding indecently assaulting a young woman under the age of 16 when renewing his practising certificate, and breaching the Code of Conduct.

 SWDT decision name suppressed

-Social Workers Complaints and Disciplinary Tribunal heard a charge laid by a Professional Conduct Committee, against Ms S, provisionally registered social worker of Auckland.
-The Social Worker was in the Auckland District Court and sentenced to ten months’ home detention for indecent acts to a young person under the age of 16.
+The Tribunal heard a charge against Ms S, provisionally registered social worker of Auckland.
+The social worker was sentenced, by the Auckland District Court, to ten months’ home detention for indecent acts to a young person under the age of 16.

 SWDT decision Luisi

 The Social Workers Complaints and Disciplinary Tribunal found registered social worker Robert Luisi was employed as a social worker but worked without a practising certificate for several years.
 The Tribunal censured Mr Luisi and ordered him to pay a fine and a portion of costs.
 See full decision below.